Site: Zaborin 坐忘林 | Hokkaido, Japan

 The mountain town of Niseko, Hokkaido, is visually imposing.
-It has strikingly mountainous topography, and in the winter, it is a real haven for sport.
+It has a strikingly mountainous topography and is a natural haven for sport in wintertime.
 By appearances alone, Niseko is for outdoor adventure.
 But appearances can also veil underlying qualities.
-For Michèle and James Marshall, founders of Zaborin Ryokan, Niseko was specially chosen after years of traveling throughout Japan.
+After years of traveling (and living in) Japan, Niseko was the specially chosen site of Zaborin Ryokan by its three co-founders, Michèle and James Marshall, and artist Shouya Grigg.
 They discovered in Hokkaido a region that can supply adventure and meditative relaxation in equal measure.
 According to Michèle, Zaborin was inspired by “the uniquely Japanese experience of ryokan indulgence.”
 In Niseko, she added that they found a way to “combine all [the] elements of exquisite Japanese cuisine and ingredients, superior—and private—onsen experience, and ‘omotenashi,’ with more flexibility and modern luxury brought in.”
 There they found a place where all of the region’s inviting qualities converge to create Zaborin, a luxury ryokan located in the scenic Hokkaido country.
 It is a space where one can immerse, indulge, relax, and rejuvenate.

 A space for all seasons

 The ryokan, which sits on more than 12 acres of land, consists of a sprawl of just 15 independent villas.
 Each one is named after a snowflake’s unique crystalline pattern and represented by a kamon, or traditional Japanese crest.
 The villas were designed and built to present unobstructed scenic views, which, depending on the particular villa, includes the birch-forested Hanazono farm, Mount Yotei, or the Annapuri ski resort mountain range.
 All rooms have options for traditional Western beds or plush Japanese futons.